grygoryz/book-search/README.md

 # book-search

-Book searching app created using React JS and integrated with Google Books API.
+Book searching app created using React JS, Redux, Typescript and integrated with Google Books API.
 This app allows users to search for books and get more detailed information about each of them.

 Link to deployed app: https://book-search-865d1.web.app/